nf-core/website/sites/docs/src/content/docs/tutorials/contributing_to_nf-core/contributing_to_pipelines.md

 2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the pipeline repository to your GitHub account
 3. Make the necessary changes / additions on `dev` branch by using [git checkout](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/committing-changes-to-a-pull-request-branch-created-from-a-fork) within your forked repository following [pipeline conventions](#pipeline-contribution-conventions)
 4. Use `nf-core pipelines schema build` and add any new parameters to the pipeline JSON schema (requires [nf-core tools](https://github.com/nf-core/tools) >= 1.10).
-5. Submit a Pull Request against the `dev` branch and wait for the code to be reviewed and merged
+5. Submit a Pull Request against the `dev` branch and wait for the code to be reviewed and merged.
+See below guidelines for this.

 If you're new to working with git, you can view the [GitHub pull requests documentation](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) or other [excellent `git` resources](https://try.github.io/) to get started.